Click on the words in red below in the menu to be taken to the topic quickly:

 According to the ARRL, “Every licensed amateur, regardless of membership in ARRL or any other local or national organization is eligible to apply for membership in ARES.”

-However, ARRL membership (currently $49/year) is required by the ARRL to be appointed to certain positions, including:
+However, to be appointed to certain positions, ARRL membership (currently $49/year) is required by the ARRL.
+Those positions include:

 Indiana Amateur Radio Emergency Service District 1 (ARES D1) does not discriminate based on citizenship, national origin, race, sex, age, religion, disability, sexual orientation, veteran status or political affiliation, any other protected class or factor stipulated by law.